arm61/pylj/docs/source/molecular-dynamics.md

 plt.rcParams["figure.dpi"] = 100
 ```

 Molecular dynamics follows the atoms through time by solving Newton's equations of motion.
 The loop is short: find the force on each atom from the potential, move every atom forward by one small timestep, and repeat.
-This chapter builds the loop one piece at a time, writes the integration step by hand, and then shows the same step inside pylj.
+This chapter builds the loop one piece at a time, writes the integration step by hand, and then shows the same step inside `pylj`.

 The algorithm: